DrSpooglemon/math/README.md

 # math

+Calculator 1.0
+    This file contains a vastly improved calculator base class along with an extended class which takes inputs and readies the data for the base class to process.
+The gui that goes with it is not ready for upload yet.

 Calculator
     First attempt is a very basic calculator and probably a bunch of spaghetti code.
 I'm going t0 work on having a separate calculator class and GUI, then add other calculator functions.